 I get it.
 Short curly hair feels like a gamble.
 Cut it wrong and you’re either fighting a triangle shape on top, or your curls disappear into something that looks more like a bad perm than the texture you were born with.
 So most men just play it safe with a buzz and call it a day.

-Why Most Barbers Get Short Curly Cuts Wrong
+Why Short Curly Cuts Sometimes Go Wrong

 The Five Short Curly Cuts That Actually Work